Churuli: Plot

 Anthony accompanies a local hunter for a hunt and doesn't return, even after three days has passed.
-Shajivan, looking for answers, goes for a trek and comes across the house of the person who supplies Cassava to the tavern.
+Looking for answers, Shajivan goes for a trek and comes across the house of the person who supplies cassava to the tavern.
 While staring into a window of the house, he is startled by strange cogs and gears accompanied by lights.
 Anthony and the local hunter return empty-handed, for which the man blames and berates Anthony, but Shajivan, who is now surprisingly confident, defends Anthony.
 After an unspecified amount of time, a Kodagu man in the village begins to find the duo suspicious.
-The two policemen, locals, and the Kodagu man visit a local mela, where he and Shajivan play slap boxing.
-During the game he is trashed and humiliated by the Kodagu man, whose every slap causes Shajivan to experience strange visions.
+The two policemen, locals and the Kodagu man visit a local mela, where he and Shajivan play slap boxing.

+During the game, Shajivan is trashed and humiliated by the Kodagu man, whose every slap causes him to experience strange visions.
 That night, Anthony is woken up by thunder and finds Shajivan missing from bed.
-The next day, Anthony asks him about the previous night but Shajivan brushes it off, saying it might have been a dream.
-The Kodagu man goes missing, and his corpse is shown to be laying on a riverbank.
+The next day, Anthony asks him about the previous night, but Shajivan brushes it off, telling that it might have been a dream.
+The Kodagu man goes missing and his corpse is shown to be laying on a riverbank.
 One night, the hunter and the duo head out for another hunt.
 Shajivan confidently takes lead of the hunt and tries to track down a bison.
 He spots two creatures similar to what he saw in his dreams where the bison is supposed to be.
 The creatures surprise him with a sound, causing him to shoot in their direction.
 The bullet hits the bison and Anthony tries to chase it, but he falls and sprains his ankle.

 The hunter butchers the animal and abandons the policemen, taking all the meat with him.
 Shajivan carries Anthony on his back, but loses his way in the forest.
 After much effort they return to the village and take Anthony to a local healer woman, who lives with a boy.
-Her hut is shown to be similar to the visions Shajivan saw during the slap boxing.
+The woman's hut is shown to be similar to the visions Shajivan saw during the slap boxing.
 The woman performs a healing ritual and Anthony begins to have hallucinations of spirals and the people of Churuli.
-The following morning, Anthony is completely cured, and he flirts with the woman and then leaves.
+The following morning, Anthony is completely cured, where he flirts with the woman and leaves.
 As they leave, the woman accuses Shajivan of abusing the boy.
 Anthony settles the issue by giving her money, fearing legal repercussions, while Shajivan denies the whole affair.